yvesgurcan/www.yvesgurcan.com/README.md

 # yvesgurcan.com

 Yves' personal website.

-The UI was written from scratch in HTML and CSS (with the help of the SASS pre-processor) and a dash of JavaScript.
+Written from scratch in HTML and CSS (with the help of the SASS pre-processor) and a dash of JavaScript.

-## User Interface

 ### Development